40net-cloud/fortinet-azure-solutions/FortiManager/Terraform/single-1nic/README.md

     next
 end
 ```

-* Where x in 172.16.136.x is the IP of port 1 of the opposite FortiGate.
+- Where x in 172.16.136.x is the IP of port 1 of the opposite FortiGate.
 With the default values this would be either 5 or 6.

-### Configuration synchronization
 The FortiGate VMs are in this Active/Active setup independent units.
 They don't use FGCP as a protocol to sync the configuration like in the Active/Passive setup.
 To enable configuration sync between both unit the sync from the autoscaling setup can be used.
 This will sync all configuration except for the specific configuration item proper to the specific VM like hostname, routing and others.
 To enable the configuration sync the config below can be used on both

 FortiGate A